* Note that not all opportunities will be offered at all times. This list includes 3rd party assistance which may be changed without notice.

-- Students under the age of 35 who participated in a MASA program or started or will start MASA Israel Teaching Fellowship (MITF) may qualify for a tuition discount thanks to the cooperation between MASA and the Melton Centre for Jewish Education at the Hebrew University of Jerusalem.
+- Students under the age of 35 who participated in a MASA program or started or will start MASA Israel Teaching Fellowship (MITF) qualify for a $500 discount on summer dormitories.
 Inquire below.

 - Hebrew University of Jerusalem website: https://overseas.huji.ac.il/zemsky

 - Education of Women: http://www.jfew.org/?page=eligibility

 - For European Students, Rothschild Foundation offers the Yesod scholarships https://rothschildfoundation.eu/grants/jewish-education/

 - For Australian Students, check with the Australian Friends of the Hebrew University.

 מועמדים לתוכנית בעלי אזרחות ישראלית שאינם חיים בישראל זכאיים לשכר לימוד אוניברסיטאי לישראליים שעמוד כיום על סה”כ 28,000 ש”ח (ניתן לשלם את הסכום בדולרים בשווה ערך בשקלים).